top of page

 • Clinical topic: HPV-associated cancer prevention and control; patient-centered cancer survivorship care

-• Method expertise: Economic evaluation & decision modeling; quantitative data analysis
+• Method expertise: Economic evaluation & decision modeling; quantitative data analysis; mixed-methods

 Suk's Decision Science Lab at Emory University